DarkBlurr/RedesDeComputadores/README.md

   <h3 align="center">Robótica y control Servo Visual</h3>

-## Project Description

-This repository contains the class workshops for the class.
-Each workshop has a folder as well as the final project.
-This repo contains mobile robots geometric models development, its digital model and construction in ROS and Gazebo, machine vision algorithms, trajectory control and a vision-based user following robot.
+## Project Description This repo contains mobile robots geometric models development, its digital model and construction in ROS and Gazebo, machine vision algorithms, trajectory control and a vision-based user following robot.

 All the robots are simualted in Gazebo and coded with ROS and in Python.